 Internal reports to the University Compliance Hotline may be made anonymously, although they may include the name, business address and telephone number of the UCLA Mandated Reporter and capacity that makes the person a UCLA Mandated Reporter.

-You can satisfy the internal reporting duty by submitting a copy of your external report to your supervisor, Senior Administrator or the University Compliance Hotline.
+Mandated Reporters can satisfy their internal reporting duty by submitting a copy of their external report to their supervisor, Senior Administrator, or the University Compliance Hotline at 800-403-4744.